 Imagine staring at a reflection so captivating that it transforms reality.
 This isn't just any reflection; it's the mythical Narcissus, reborn on canvas through the surreal lens of Salvador Dalí.
-Metamorphosis of Narcissus, painted in 1937, is more than just a painting; it’s a visual poem that delves into the depths of self-obsession and the transformative power of myth.
+Metamorphosis of Narcissus, painted in 1937, is more than just a painting; it’s a visual poem that digs into the depths of self-obsession and the transformative power of myth.
 Dalí, a master of symbolism and dreamlike imagery, invites us to witness the tragic tale of Narcissus as it unfolds in a landscape where reality bends and melts.

 Main Subheading